alexnathanson/solar-protocol/README.md

 # Solar Protocol

-A system for load balancing based on photovoltaic logic.
+A system for load balancing and serving content based on photovoltaic logic.
 =======
 A repository in development for a solar powered network of servers that host a distributed web platform.
 Project by Tega Brain, Alex Nathanson and Benedetta Piantella.
 Supported by Eyebeam Rapid Response for a Better Digital Future fellowship.